-Firmware Load Test
+9.1 Firmware Load Test

-When an administrator loads new firmware, the module reads the candidate image into working memory.
+When new firmware is loaded, the module reads the candidate image into working memory.
 It then performs the following tests on the image before it replaces the current application:

 - The image contains a valid signature which the module can verify using the Firmware Integrity Key - The image is encrypted with the Firmware Confidentiality Key stored in the module. - The Version Security Number for the image is at least as high as the stored value.